PanaFintech/panama-glass-http/student-contest.md

     the same essay in both English and Spanish, with the same sets of ideas.

-7. The paper can either be send in plain text or [markdown](http://daringfireball.net/projects/markdown/syntax#html) format.
+7. The paper can either be sent in plain text or [markdown](http://daringfireball.net/projects/markdown/syntax#html) format.

 8. Your name, id number (cédula) and e-mail must be in the top of the paper.
 A profile photo may optionally be included separately.